dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 learners can accumulate knowledge as they tackle more and more sophisticated problems.
-However, learners can get frustrated if the tutorial doesn’t prepare them for bigger challenges.
+However, learners can get frustrated if the tutorial doesn't prepare them for bigger challenges.
 We learned four lessons from developing the Futures codelab.

 First, including demos and exercises for each concept before the final quiz can provide a gradual progression that novices can follow.
-An earlier draft of this codelab had a demo for handling errors, but didn’t have a corresponding exercise to practice the try-catch concept before the final quiz.
+An earlier draft of this codelab had a demo for handling errors, but didn't have a corresponding exercise to practice the try-catch concept before the final quiz.
-One of our study participants who tried that version said, “When you have to do something for the first time during the test, it doesn't feel good.
+One of our study participants who tried that version said, "When you have to do something for the first time during the test, it doesn't feel good.
-Because I'm not confident that I'll get this part right.”
+Because I'm not confident that I'll get this part right."

 Second, exercises need to provide necessary scaffolds.
 When an exercise has multiple tasks,